 I can understand why people are hesitating, but on the other hand, it may be better to throw yourself in

-Since joining the School in May 2020, Christopher has been teaching courses in design thinking, digital strategy, and innovation management.
+Since joining the School in May 2020, Professor Tucci has been teaching courses in design thinking, digital strategy, and innovation management.
 In addition to his primary research area, looking into how firms make transitions to new business models, technologies, and organisational forms, he also studies crowdsourcing.

 “I studied how firms adopted different technologies in the disk drive sector, how that affected their performance and I eventually got very interested in crowdsourcing and crowdsourcing platforms and how they were changing the nature of R&D,” he says.
 “I was always thinking about open innovation and how, as an element of an open innovation strategy, you could have internet participants solving your problem.”

 This doesn’t always have to be about achieving monetary goals, he says, adding that it can equally be used to help with sustainability issues, for non-profits and other business models.